mhotiger/obsidian-notes/Asteroid city.md

 2. Midge sitting at the cafe.
 He never asks permission
 3. Midge in the bathroom- after was I ever there monologue
 4. The alien
+5. One theoretical picture- of his wife in a dream.
+When she tells him he needs to try and replace her.